Jailbreaking your friendly, garden-variety, bomb-carrying robot dog

 Figure: A schematic of the RoboPAIR jailbreaking attack.
 RoboPAIR incorporates a syntax checker, the goal of which is to determine whether the code written by the robot's LLM is executable.

-Similarly to PAIR, the RoboPAIR algorithm (depicted in Figure X), runs for K rounds.
+Similar to PAIR, the RoboPAIR algorithm (depicted in Figure X), runs for K rounds.
 In each round, a loop is formed between the attacker, target, judge, and syntax checker.
 The algorithm terminates when the judge's score meets a user-defined threshold.

 Experiments